vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 before the app-switch.

-This means that the merchant must be able to detect or recognize the user when the `fallback` URL is opened.
+This means that the merchant must be able to detect or recognize the user when the `fallback` URL is opened, without relying on session, cookies, etc.

 ### How can I measure Vipps sales with Google Analytics, Facebook pixel, etc?